pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 ### Attach delve to a running TiDB process

-As mentioned in [Get the code, build and run](build-tidb-from-source.md), once you get the TiDB server running, you can try to attach the delve debugger.
+As mentioned in [Get the code, build and run](build-tidb-from-source.md), once you get the TiDB server running, you can try attaching the delve debugger.

 For example, you can typically build and run a standalone TiDB server by